Adam Matuszczyk: Career

 Matuszczyk began his career with SpVgg Merzig and later joined VfB Dillingen.
 After successful years with the youth teams of VfB Dillingen he was scouted by 1.
 FC Köln in the summer of 2003 and was promoted to the reserve team in the 2008–09 season.
 In the first half of the season, Matuszczyk earned 11 caps and, on 3 February 2009, was promoted to the Bundesliga team of 1.
 FC Köln.
 He made his Bundesliga debut on 27 February 2010 against Bayer Leverkusen.
 His first Bundesliga goals came on 10 April, when he scored twice to give Köln a 2–0 away win versus Hoffenheim.
 In January 2012, he was loaned to Fortuna Düsseldorf.

 In May 2015, Matuszczyk signed a three-year contract with Eintracht Braunschweig.
 However, after the 2016–17 2.
 Bundesliga season, he transferred to Polish club Zagłębie Lubin.

 On 16 June 2017, he signed a contract with Ekstraklasa side Zagłębie Lubin.

 On 31 January 2019, Matuszczyk joined Uerdingen 05 on a short term deal.

+On 7 October 2020, Matuszczyk joined Mittelrheinliga side 1.FC Düren.